rob9315/mcproxy/README.md

 This project includes a working proxy instance but the main focus is to make persistency through reconnections available as an importable class.

-# DISCLAIMER: STILL WAITING FOR MINEFLAYER UPDATE TO LOG objectUUID

 ## Easy usage

 have the dependent program: nodejs (and npm)